fMRI-ugent/Power-analysis-for-fMRI-studies/README.md

 - From the [Andy’s brain blog](https://www.andysbrainblog.com/andysbrainblog/tag/statistics)
 - From [coursera](https://www.coursera.org/lecture/improving-statistical-questions/lecture-3-2-power-analysis-4ZaNz) (short video on power analysis in general not MRI specific)
 - [Slides from Nichole Lighthall](https://cpb-us-e1.wpmucdn.com/sites.usc.edu/dist/1/803/files/2013/06/Nicholes_powerpoint.pdf) (April 2012)
-- Videos (2h30) from Cimec [Think OpenRovereto Symposium: Power analysis for neuroimaging](https://www.youtube.com/watch?v=Gl7i3awmfls&list=PLiX54geLkpPJOtuvyOQ_K4qO_s5MnC42h&index=11)
+- Videos (2h30) from Cimec [Think OpenRovereto Symposium: Power analysis for neuroimaging](https://www.youtube.com/watchv=Gl7i3awmfls&list=PLiX54geLkpPJOtuvyOQ_K4qO_s5MnC42h&index=11)

-## I want to highlight this tool developeed in the department of Statistical Analsysis in Ugent
+## I want to highlight this tool developed in the Department of Statistical Analysis at UGent.
 - The tool is still available [here](http://neuropowertools.org/)
 - The paper can be found [here](https://www.biorxiv.org/content/10.1101/049429v1)

-## A useful webpage where a list of online tools and more materia about thee topic are collected
+## A useful webpage where a list of online tools and more material about the topic is collected.
 Interesting [webpage](https://brainpower.readthedocs.io/en/latest/) on power calculation for brain studies